ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 }
 ```

 The above implementation will compile even though we failed to set our `sql.DB` in `context.Context`.
-How is a reader supposed to know that there was a specific value, `sql.DB` expected in `context.Context`?
+How is a reader supposed to know that there was a specific value, `sql.DB`, expected in `context.Context`?
 The only way to know would be to read the implementation or wait to run into an nil pointer exception to uncover the truth.

-In a small codebase, it may be easy to read the implementation you're invoking.
-But if you have a very large codebase or framework that relies on this pattern it is likely doing more harm than good.

 On top of the issues around readability and maintainability, if a nil pointer exception like this slips into a live environment it will cause disruptions for you, your colleagues and worst of all your customers.

+In a small codebase, it may be easy to read the implementation.
+When you have a very large codebase or a deep call stack it is not as productive to ask that every developer read through all implementations to make sure they didn't miss a hidden input.

 ## How can we fix this?

-The best 2 solutions I use are:

-1. Dependency Injection for service-wide dependencies like `logger` and `sql.DB`
+The solution I prefer is explicit Dependency Injection for service-wide dependencies like `logger` and `sql.DB` using factory functions.
-2. Explicitly define input parameters

-Let's walk through all the options though.
+Let's walk through options

+1. Code Review
+2. Tests
+3. Defensive Programming
+4. Fallback
+5. Explicit Dependency Injection

 ### Code Review won't always work